retyui/i-study/i-study.md

 She works very hard
 He lives in this house
 She lives in that house
-My friend skeeps English fluently
+My friend speaks English fluently
 I like it/He likes it / She likes it/ We like it/ They like it He really likes it
 I often go to the park